The functional equation of the smoothing transform: The proofs of Theorems and The proofs of Theorems 8.3 and 6.2

-We have shown so far that for any disintegrated fixed point $M$ there exist an endogenous fixed point $W$ and some function $h \in \mathfrak{H}_r$ such that \eqref{eq:Disintegration} holds.
-Since endogeneous fixed points are unique up to scaling by Proposition \ref{Prop:uniqueness_of_end_FP} and $\mathfrak{H}_r$ is invariant under scaling with positive factors, it is clear that one can choose $W$ independent of $f$. \end{proof}
+We have shown so far that for any disintegrated fixed point $M$ there exist an endogenous fixed point $W$ and some function $h \in\mathfrak {H}_r$ such that~\eqref{eq:Disintegration} holds.
+Since endogenous fixed points are unique up to scaling by Proposition \ref {Prop:uniqueness_of_end_FP} and $\mathfrak{H}_r$ is invariant under scaling with positive factors, it is clear that one can choose $W$ independent of $f$. \end{pf*}